Search programs

 How much does an online RN-to-BSN degree cost?

-The cost of an online RN-to-BSN program will vary based on factors like whether the school you’re attending is public or private and if you reside in the state where the school is located.
-Public universities may charge different tuition rates for in-state and out-of-state students, although some schools charge the same tuition for all online students.
+The cost of an online RN-to-BSN program will vary based on factors like whether the school you’re attending is public or private.
+While private schools are more expensive in most cases, it’s worth noting that public schools tend to charge out-of-state students a much higher tuition rate than in-state students.
 Additional expenses include technology and software needed for online study, supplies, and books.
-However, online students can save money on transportation, childcare, and room-and-board fees.

 How long does it take to earn an RN-to-BSN degree online?

-A bachelor’s degree requires about 120 credits, but students with an associate degree already may have credits to be applied toward the degree.
+A bachelor’s degree requires about 120 credits, but students with an associate degree already may have credits that can be applied toward their bachelor’s.
 Most RN-to-BSN programs require 30-45 credits, and students can complete the degree in one or two years.

 Read More about Online RN-to-BSN Degrees